 These are some of the cutest low maintenance pets out there.
-But, even though they’re adorable, they generally tend to prefer not to be held.
+But, even though Chinchillas are adorable, they generally tend to prefer not to be held.
 So if you’re looking for a cute furry friend to love at a distance, these chunky friends might be perfect for you.

 No. 4: Hamsters

-They are one of the best tiny animals for cuddling!
+They are one of the most low maintenance pets!
 Most of the time, these hamsters are happy to be on their own if they have a lovely cage, fresh water, and hamster food.
 If you then bring them a treat with fruit and veggies now and then, they’ll love you even more.

 Most hamsters are happy to be held, even by kids, as long as they’re gentle and quiet.
 Some will even come to seek out cuddles themselves when their humans come home.

 These small rodents are healthy, but it is essential to choose a healthy hamster from the breeder or store, to begin with.
 It should be active and have clear and dry eyes.
 Hamster diseases are often very contagious, so if more than one in a cage seems sick, it’s a good idea to choose from a different breeder.

 Just because you want easy pets to take care of, it can still be cute and cuddly.
 Like hamsters, these slightly larger rodents make for great pets!
 They tend to be quite active, talkative, and social, so it’s a good idea to keep at least two Guinea Pigs together.

 They make strong bonds, not just to each other, but also to their humans!
 But, if you’re busy for a few days, they’re also happy to entertain each other.